agoodyea/Form-Validation-Project/README.md

 # techdegree-project-3

-A js project that uses jQuery to offer a range functionality and form validation.
+A Js project that uses jQuery to provide a range functionality and form validation features.